From a while ago as I wait on my new computer. https://cigarman501.wordpress.com/2016/10/28/happy-halloween-season/

 Don’t serve grits from those little brown packets that you microwave with water and then gripe about how bland they are.
 Grits are a blank canvas.
 They should be stone ground, cooked with cream, and at the minimum contain cheddar cheese and butter.
 And please, just serve me the box that the packets of “flavored” grits come in.
 Addendum: Grits should never be served with sugar.

-I’ll drink water from a stagnant, primordial swamp before I will drink unsweetened tea.
+I’ll drink water from a stagnant, primordial swamp before I drink unsweetened tea.
 It should be served sweet with lemon slices to sour it up.
-Southern paradox?
+One more Southern paradox?

 Instant tea?
 Just shoot me.